babybuddy/babybuddy/README.md

 - `previous`: URL for the previous set of results.
 - `results`: An array of the results of the request.

+### `OPTIONS` Method

+#### Request

+All endpoints will respond to an `OPTIONS` request with detailed information about the endpoint's purpose, parameters, filters, etc.

-#### `OPTIONS`
+#### Response

-Returns JSON data in the response body describing the endpoint and available options for `POST` requests.
+Returns JSON data in the response body describing the endpoint, available options for `POST` requests, and available filters for `GET` requests.
 The following example describes the `/api/children` endpoint:

     {
         "name": "Child List",
-        "description": "",
         "renders": [
             "application/json",
             "text/html"